spinicist/QUIT/Docs/Utilities.rst

 .. code-block:: bash

-    qidiff --baseline=original.nii --input=calculated.nii --noise=0.01 --tolerance=30
+    qidiff --baseline=original.nii --input=calculated.nii --noise=0.01

-The program simply returns ``FAILURE`` or ``SUCCESS``, which is detected by BATS.
+The program returns the dimensionless noise factor on `stdout`, which is read by the test suite.
 Note, to make useage clearer, unlike most other QUIT programs all input is specified as arguments.

 **Important Options**